shopwareLabs/psh/README.md

 #### Constants

-Constants are the basic solution to placeholder replacement.
+Constants are the basic solution to placeholder replacements.
 You define placeholders in your config like this:

 ```yaml
 const: